Tips on Treating Perioral Dermatitis

 LET’S BUST A MYTH:

-Q: Is PD linked to demodex mites?
+Q: Is Perioral Dermatitis linked to demodex mites?

 A: No, not all cases of PD are linked to demodex mites.
 In fact, perioral dermatitis has only been linked to an over-abundance of mites in topical steroid/PD cases.